Jsh-Syn/BitBar/README.md

 # BitBar: IT Solutions
-## Stuffs used to make these website:
+## Stuffs used to make this website:
 - HTML
 - CSS
 - Bootstrap 5